TonyMarkham/rusty-openweathermap/README.md

 - 🔒 Secure API key handling through environment variables
 - 🧩 Modular architecture for easy extension and maintenance
 - 🌐 WebAssembly (WASM) support for running in browsers
+- 🖥️ Modern web interface for easy interaction with the weather service
+- 🌈 Responsive design that works on desktop and mobile devices

 ## Installation